David3991/chess-kingdom/README.md

 <p>No installation is required to play the game.
 Simply go to the website <a href="https://chesskingdom.onrender.com">https://chesskingdom.onrender.com</a> and start playing.</p>

 <h2>Usage</h2>
-<p>To start the game, go to the website <a href="https://chesskingdom.onrender.com">https://chesskingdom.onrender.com</a> and enter a room number and click on "Connect" button.
+<p>To start the game, go to the website <a href="https://chesskingdom.onrender.com">https://chesskingdom.onrender.com</a> and click on a room or click on the "Create Room" button.
 The game will start in two player mode on the website.
 Players can take turns to make their moves.</p>

 <h2>Contributions</h2>
 <p>We welcome contributions to the project.
 If you would like to contribute, please fork the repository and make a pull request with your changes.</p>